-Dr. David Fenig is a dynamic, highly experienced male infertility and sexuality specialist who has performed hundreds of vasectomy reversals.
+Dr. David Fenig is a dynamic, highly experienced microsurgeon and male infertility and sexuality specialist who has been performing vasectomy reversals since 2003.
 He has a strong research background in male infertility and is on the leading edge of this specialty.

 He received his fellowship training at the country’s leading program for male reproductive medicine and surgery at Baylor College of Medicine.
-This makes Dr. Fenig part of an elite group of two percent of board-certified urologists in the U.S. who are fellowship-trained in male infertility and microsurgical techniques.
-Nationally, only 600 urologists have this specialty training; in the Mid-Atlantic region, there are less than a dozen of such trained urologic surgeons.
+This makes Dr. Fenig part of an elite group of board-certified urologists in the U.S. who are fellowship-trained in male infertility and microsurgical techniques.
+Nationally, there are very few urologists who have this specialty training.

 After graduating summa cum laude from the University of Pennsylvania with a bachelor’s degree in Biological Basis of Behavior with a concentration in Neural Systems, Dr. Fenig received his medical degree from the University of Pennsylvania School of Medicine, followed by a general surgery internship and a residency in urology at the New York University School of Medicine.

 A highly skilled microsurgeon, his successful track record includes performing reversals for patients whose vasectomies were done as long as 35 years ago.
-He also has expertise at performing epididymovasostomy, a complex microsurgery that is required in about 30 percent of vasectomy reversals, when men have a blockage in the vas deferens close to the testicle.
+He also has expertise at performing epididymovasostomy, a complex microsurgery that is required when men have a blockage in the vas deferens close to the testicle.

 Dr. Fenig is on the cutting-edge of this procedure, and in January 2012* authored the first medical paper, which provides a nomogram table to calculate the probability that a patient will require an epididymovasostomy at the time of vasectomy reversal.
 Predicting this allows for better patient counseling and may further increase your need for a fellowship-trained microsurgeon.